Skip to main content

 send

-For the static and random marking modes, it is possible to directly send the feedback to the students via e-mail.
+For the static marking mode, it is possible to directly send the feedback to the students via e-mail.
 For this to work you have to be in the university network, which likely means you'll have to connect to the university VPN.
 You may find the --dry_run option useful, instead of sending the e-mails directly, it only prints them so that you can double-check that everything looks as expected.

 Config File Details